 - The response you see during the bidding phase will indicate the response you will see after you’ve paid them.

 - Bids that don’t match up with your specifications indicate a contractor who is not concerned about your wants.

-- If you feel pressured or are given an overly “slick” presentation . . . beware.
+- The low price guy is low for a reason… and it probably isn’t a good one.
+If you feel pressured or are given an overly “slick” presentation . . . beware.